NowSquare/Landing-Framework/core/readme.md

 For more information on Supervisor, consult the [Supervisor documentation](http://supervisord.org/index.html).

+### Troubleshooting
+You can try to restart the service with this command:

+`service supervisor restart`

 ## Mailgun webhooks
 To track email clicks and opens, we have to configure Mailgun webhooks.
 Log in to your Mailgun account, click *Webhooks* and enter the following URL for all events you want to track: